Skyline Community Search over Edge-Attributed Bipartite Graphs: Introduction

-Some researchers later proposed some methods by additionally integrating attribute information, but they only consider one-dimensional importance \cite{wang2021efficient,2021Pareto,wang2023Discovering}.
-Generally speaking, interactions between different entities in a graph are often associated with multiple importances (i.e., weights).
-These methodologies overlook the multidimensional aspects of such networks and cannot capture all the cohesive communities.
-We aim to develop a model that can utilize both structural information and multi-dimensional attribute information to identify all cohesive communities containing the queries.
-For example, As illustrated in Fig~\ref{fig1}, given a bipartite graph composed of two types of entities and a query $U_2$, the algorithm identifies two cohesive communities that include $U_2$: $\{U_2,U_3,V_1,V_2\}$ and $\{U_1,U_2,U_3,V_1,V_2,V_3,V_4\}$.
-These communities are mutually exclusive and both represent the largest connected subgraphs.
+Some researchers considered one-dimensional importance for attribute information \cite{wang2023Discovering}, but interactions often involve multiple dimensions.
+They missed the multidimensional aspects and fail to capture all cohesive communities.
+We aim to develop a model using both structural and multi-dimensional attribute information to identify all cohesive communities containing the queries.
+By designating $U_2$ as the query vertex and setting structural constraints of $\alpha=\beta=2$, we extract two mutually exclusive communities\footnote{Strictly speaking, communities may overlap.} with the largest connected subgraphs based on the multidimensional attributes.

-In this study, we aim to design a comprehensive method that takes into account the structural information of the graph, the multi-dimensional attribute information on the edges, and the graph's cohesiveness.
-The objective is to identify vertices in the bipartite graph that are structurally closest to the query and have the most similar attribute values, along with the corresponding edges, in order to obtain all the high-importance communities that meet the criteria.
-Refining the foundation laid by previous research and informed by our analytical insights, we characterize the issue at hand as the Community Search Problem within Bipartite Graphs Featuring Multi-dimensional Edge Attributes.
-The communities delineated by our approach are hereby termed \textbf{E}dge-attributed \textbf{S}kyline \textbf{C}ommunity (ESC).
+In this study, our goal is to identify vertices in the bipartite graph that are structurally closest to the query vertex and have similar attribute values, along with the corresponding edges, to find high-importance communities that meet these criteria.
+To achieve this, we propose a skyline community search problem for bipartite graphs with multi-dimensional edge attributes, named Edge-attributed Skyline Community Search Problem \textbf{(ESCS-Problem)}, along with its model termed Edge-attributed Skyline Community \textbf{(ESC)}.

-\textbf {Challenges.} First, traditional models such as $k$-core and $k$-truss are widely used to solve the community search problem on unipartite graphs, by relying on structural constraints.
-However, extending these methods to bipartite graphs presents a significant challenge, as traditional approaches only consider structural constraints without utilizing attribute information.
-Second, a model for community search on bipartite graphs based on one-dimensional vertex attributes has been proposed by \cite{2021Pareto}, but extending this method to edge-attributed bipartite graphs presents another challenge.Third, most community search methods have been designed for one-dimensional attributes, and incorporating both structural constraints and high-dimensional attribute information presents the greatest challenge in the problem defined in this paper.

-The ESC model proposed by us plays a significant role in various practical scenarios and finds extensive applications in multiple domains.